kennycason/kennycason/posts/2008-12-24-pong-purebasic.markdown

 ---
 title: Pong - Purebasic
 author: Kenny Cason
-tags: blocks, game, programming, purebasic, pong
+tags: game, programming, purebasic, pong
 ---

 <p>Pong is my first game written in <a href="http://www.purebasic.com">Purebasic</a>.
 It features the most basic of AI.